 The Home Office say it would not be appropriate to establish a second statutory inquiry to look at issues which are already well within the scope of the existing national inquiry (IICSA).

 “It is now for the Inquiry to decide how it takes forward this investigation without interference from Government.”

 Aren’t you just trying to cover up this issue?

 We have never sought to hide from this issue and we welcome scrutiny.
 In 2013 partners commissioned an independent review by children’s charity NewStart of Telford’s approach to Child Sexual Exploitation.
 In 2016 we commissioned a further review by our scrutiny commission and we invested further in our CATE (Children Abused Through Exploitation) Team and Children’s Safeguarding.
 In 2016 our services were inspected by OFSTED who concluded our work on Child Sexual Exploitation was “strong” and said: “The local authority has been a champion for tackling this issue”.

 It is worth adding that in 2012, West Mercia Police’s Operation Chalice investigation into an organised grooming gang in Telford and Wrekin resulted in the conviction of seven men, who were jailed for a total of 49 years.
 This case was one of the very first in the UK to prosecute perpetrators of child sexual exploitation and preceded a number of similar cases elsewhere in the country, notably in Rochdale, Rotherham and Oxford.

 Why don’t you admit you made mistakes?

-Many of the issues raised in the media reflect on partner, as well as some council services, and these issues would be best answered by an inquiry that is not Council commissioned.
+Many of the issues raised in the media reflect on partner, as well as some Council services, and these issues would be best answered by an inquiry that is not Council commissioned.

 If I suspect a child is being sexually abused what should I do?

-This document will be occassionally be updated as more information becomes available.
-Last update 10 April 2018
+If you have further questions, please leave a comment.
+This document will be occasionally be updated as more information becomes available.
+Last update 27 April 2018